ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 #h(0pt)

-As we already said, the `ska_llm` component is implemented in python and it is responsible for all document processing and machine learing tasks.
-It supports 5 crucial for our application operations which are using the libraries we described in @heading_python_libraries.
+As we already said, the `ska_llm` component is implemented in python and it is responsible for all document processing and machine learning tasks.
+It supports five crucial for our application operations which are using the libraries we described in @heading_python_libraries.
 The operation `download_llm` downloads some given models from hugging face hub @web_huggingface_hub_documentation.
 The operation `rag_prepare` performs the prepartation for the RAG method that we